 Growing population and increasing urbanizationSince the mid-1980s, the global population has grown from five billion people to nearly eight billion as of 2022, and it is expected to continue to grow over the coming decades.
 One reason behind the growing world population is that people in a number of countries live to become older and older.
 For instance, in 2050, South Korea is expected to have the highest median population age worldwide at 56.5 years.
 Simultaneously, fertility rates are decreasing in several countries, meaning that the working-age population is becoming smaller compared to the number of pensioners, a development that will have major impacts on economies and employment around the world.
 In contrast to this, developing regions are experiencing a demographic explosion, especially in African countries.
 Niger is projected to be the country with the lowest median age by 2050 with only 19 years, and Africa is the continent forecasted to see the highest population increase until 2100.

-In 2014, about 54 percent of the world’s population lived in urban areas.
-By 2050, it is expected that even more people will migrate from rural areas to cities, and the percentage of world’s urban population will increase by about 12 percent.
-Much of the growth in urban population will likely take place in Asia; in fact, some of China’s administrative regions are expected to have completely urbanized populations.
+Another megatrend correlating with the population increase is the growing urbanization.
+In 2015, more than half of the world’s population lived in urban areas.
+By 2050, it is expected that even more people will migrate from rural areas to cities.
+Much of the growth in urban population will likely take place in Asia, and a number of the most populated cities worldwide are found on the continent.